Parallelisation of Physics Calculations on GPUs with CUDA

 This module handbook serves to describe contents, learning outcome, methods and examination type as well as linking to current dates for courses and module examination in the respective sections.

-PH1351 is a semester module in German or English language at Bachelor’s level which is offered in summer semester.
+PH1351 is a semester module in German or English language at Master’s level which is offered in summer semester.

 This Module is included in the following catalogues within the study programs in physics.